ddev/ddev/docs/content/users/providers/platform.md

 4. Run `ddev pull platform`.
 After you agree to the prompt, the current upstream databases and files will be downloaded.
 5. Optionally use `ddev push platform` to push local files and database to Platform.sh.
 The [`ddev push`](../basics/commands.md#push) command can potentially damage your production site, so we don’t recommend using it.

-If you have more than one database on your Platform.sh project, you'll need to choose which one you want to use as the 'db' primary database on DDEV, and that one will be pulled to the database named `db`.
-Do this by setting PLATFORM_PRIMARY_RELATIONSHIP, for example,
+### Managing Multiple Databases

+If your project has only one database, it will automatically be pulled into and pushed from DDEV’s `'db'` database.

+If your project has multiple databases, they’ll all be pulled into DDEV with their respective remote names.
+You can optionally designate a *primary* to use DDEV’s default `'db'` database, which may be useful in some cases—particularly if you’ve been using the default solo-database behavior and happened to add another one to your project.

+You can designate the primary database using the `PLATFORM_PRIMARY_RELATIONSHIP` environment variable:

 ```
 ddev config --web-environment-add="PLATFORM_PRIMARY_RELATIONSHIP=main"
 ```

-or run `ddev pull platform` with the `--environment` flag, for example,
+You can also do the same thing by running `ddev pull platform` and using the `--environment` flag:

 ```
 ddev pull platform --environment="PLATFORM_PRIMARY_RELATIONSHIP=main"